6 Simple Ways to be an Infertility Advocate

 2. Write a Letter to Congress or Your Local Representative

-While it’s true that you’ll have to sign your name, it’s still an opportunity to privately advocate on your behalf of both you and others like you who need access to fertility treatment.
-While some states require insurance coverage of infertility like IVF, most states don’t.
-If Congress and Reps are hearing regularly from the community informing them that their constituents are directly impacted, it can make a huge difference towards what legislation passes and what doesn’t.
+While it’s true that you’ll have to sign your name, it’s still an opportunity to privately advocate on your behalf for both you and others like you who need access to fertility treatment.
+While some states require insurance coverage for infertility like IVF, most states don’t.
+If Congress and Reps are hearing regularly from the community informing them that their constituents are directly impacted, it can make a huge difference in what legislation passes and what doesn’t.

 3. Write a Letter to your Human Resources Department